Introduction to Computation and Neural Systems

 Human Brain Mapping: Theory and Practice

 A course in functional brain imaging.
 An overview of contemporary brain imaging techniques, usefulness of brain imaging compared to other techniques available to the modern neuroscientist.
 Review of what is known about the physical and biological bases of the signals being measured.
 Design and implementation of a brain imaging experiment and analysis of data (with a particular emphasis on fMRI).
-Not offered 2022-23.
+Offered 2023-24.

 Topics in Emotion and Social Cognition